IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 export CUDA_VISIBLE_DEVICES="0"
 ```

-2. ISONET_BETA value will define the denoising level of the network, setting this to zero will prevent the noise2noise based denoising
+2. ISONET_BETA value will define the denoising level of the network.
+See section 2.4

 ```
 export ISONET_BETA=0.5
 ```

 3. ISONET_ALPHA value define the balance between the data consistency loss and rotation equivariance loss.
 Default value 1 should work for most cases.
 Setting this to zero is not recommand and will ignore rotation equivariance loss.
+See section 2.4
 ```
 export ISONET_ALPHA=1
 ```